gridsmartercities/pywsitest/README.md

 - **with_delay**: add a delay to the message to be sent to the websocket host

 ## Examples
-Testing a reponse with a body is received on connection to a websocket host:
+Testing a response with a body is received on connection to a websocket host:
 ```py
 from pywsitest import WSTest, WSResponse